FOSI: Hybrid First and Second Order Optimization: Discussion and Future Work

-The research leading to these results was supported by the Israel Science Foundation (grant No.191/18).
-This research was partially supported by the Technion Hiroshi Fujiwara Cyber Security Research Center, the Israel National Cyber Directorate, and the HPI-Technion Research School.
+The authors thank the anonymous reviewers for their valuable feedback.
+The research leading to these results was supported by the Israel Science Foundation (grant No.191/18), the Technion Hiroshi Fujiwara Cyber Security Research Center, the Israel National Cyber Directorate, and the HPI-Technion Research School.